olavosamp/semiauto-video-annotation/README.md

-# semiauto-video-annotation
+# Semi Automatic Video Annotation
-Project to augment human annotation with neural networks
+Project to augment human annotation of images using neural networks.
+Used in my Master's studies at COPPE/UFRJ.